 If your credit score is fair — meaning its between 650 and 699 — you can qualify for the Credit One Bank® Visa® Credit Card with Cash Back Rewards.
-Qualified applicants will get perks like 1% cash back on all purchases and no annual fee, and a competitive APR.
+Qualified applicants will receive exclusive benefits such as 1% cash back rewards on all purchases, no annual fee, and a competitive APR.
 Terms apply.
 And, if you are an iPhone user, use your Apple device to make purchases securely through Apple Pay®.
 Apple Pay is a registered trademark of Apple, Inc.

 4. If you plan on traveling: Chase Sapphire Preferred® Card

 As a member of Gen-Z, you likely prioritize travel.
 If that’s the case, it’s a good idea to sign up for a solid travel rewards credit card.
 You’ll get valuable rewards and benefits that can enhance your travel — and help you save money.